ClusterFluxMC/extension/explainme.md

 ### infinityArrowCount
 - amount of arrows needed for infinity to work

+### netherWater
+- allows water to be placed in nether

 ## Commands:
 ### hotbar, hb
 - change hotbar to selected inventory row